piroor/tweet.sh/README.md

 ## How to read the body of a tweet?

-You must give the ID or the URL of the tweet, or a JSON via the standard input.
+You must give the ID or the URL of the tweet, or a JSON string via the standard input.

 ~~~
 $ ./tweet.sh body 0123456789